Jussi Björling: Recordings

 In the summer of 1954, Björling recorded Puccini's Manon Lescaut with Licia Albanese and Robert Merrill in Rome for RCA Victor followed by Aida opposite Milanov and Warren in 1955.
 Björling, Victoria de los Ángeles and Merrill, made a widely admired recording of Puccini's La Bohème conducted by Sir Thomas Beecham in 1956.
 Björling's 1959 EMI recording of Madama Butterfly, with de los Angeles in the title role and conducted by Gabriele Santini, is also widely celebrated.
 In Victoria de los Angeles's biography by Peter Roberts (Weidenfeld & Nicolson, 1982), de los Angeles noted that "In spite of technical developments, none of the Jussi Björling recordings give you the true sound of his voice.
 It was a far, far more beautiful voice than you can hear on the recordings he left".

 In 1957, Björling, Milanov and Warren made a complete stereo recording of Tosca, for RCA Victor in Rome with Erich Leinsdorf conducting.
 The tenor was awarded the 1959 Grammy Award for Best Classical Performance – Vocal Soloist (With Or Without Orchestra) for his RCA Victor recital album, Björling in Opera.

 In 1956, Björling appeared in the NBC television anthology Producers' Showcase in two programs entitled Festival of Music hosted by Charles Laughton, followed by José Ferrer.
 Björling can be seen with soprano Renata Tebaldi in excerpts from La Bohème.
 Both Festival of Music programs, originally broadcast in color, have since been released on black-and-white kinescopes on DVD.

 One of Björling's final recordings was the Verdi Requiem conducted by Fritz Reiner for RCA Victor in June, 1960 with Leontyne Price, Rosalind Elias, Giorgio Tozzi, the Vienna Philharmonic, and the chorus of the Gesellschaft der Musikfreunde.

+His 1961 album, Beloved Bjoerling, peaked at No. 142 on the US Billboard Top LPs.

 Personal life

 Björling was known as the "Swedish Caruso".
-His son Rolf, a successful tenor in his own right (although not at the level of his famous father), and his grandson Raymond are inheritors of the unique Björling "sound".
+His son Rolf Björling was also a professional tenor and so is his grandson Raymond Björling.

 His widow, Anna-Lisa Björling, published a biography with the cooperation of Andrew Farkas that described Björling as a loving family man and generous colleague.
-However, in the book Anna-Lisa did not attempt to hide the destructive influence of Björling's alcoholism.
+Nevertheless, she did not attempt to hide the destructive influence of Björling's alcoholism.

 He is buried in the church cemetery at Stora Tuna, Borlänge, Sweden.